 -H "Content-Type: application/json" \

--d '{"success": true}'You'll find more details about confirming it in the documentation.
+-d '{"success": true}'More details about confirming can be found in the documentation.

-After these steps, the file is successfully uploaded and the uuid can be used when creating the posts.
+After these steps, the file is successfully uploaded and the uuid can be used when creating posts.